Hafsaj/TEST/_posts/2016-01-27-Spanish_politics_it_is_really_not_that_complicated.md

 image: ../images/who_would_jesus_deport_1024px.jpg
 title: Spanish politics it's really not that complicated
 description: So remember when I said I was going to keep bragging about how I was right about Spanish politics?
 I haven't changed my mind about that.
-categories:
+categories: [Politics_and_policy, Explainers, World]
-  - Spain
-  - Spanish politics
-  - political betting
+tags: [Spain, Spanish politics, political betting]
 ---

 So remember when <a href="https://foodandpoliticking.wordpress.com/2016/01/21/its-in-various-spanish-party-leaders-interest-to-pretend-that-spanish-politics-are-in-disarray-even-though-the-path-forward-psoe-podemos-regional-parties-is-so-obvious/">I said</a> I was going to keep bragging about how I was right about Spanish politics?
 I haven't changed my mind about that.